PLUMAS-research/tsundoku/README.md

 # Move into folder
 cd tsundoku

-# Create conda environment, install dependencies on it and activate it
+# Create environment, install dependencies and activate it
-make conda-create-env
+make mamba-create-env

 # Activate the environment
-conda activate tsundoku
+mamba activate tsundoku

 # make the tsundoku module available in your environment
 make install-package